 Early voting begins Saturday, October 23 and continues through Sunday, October 31.
 Please check your polling site for hours.

 Polls are open on Tuesday, November 2 from 6:00am to 9:00pm.

 You can hand in your absentee ballot without waiting in line, vote in person if you are not confident that your absentee ballot was received or if you change your mind about anything on your absentee ballot.

-This year, voters are asked to consider five state Constitutional Amendments.
+This year, voters are asked to consider five Ballot Proposals.
 If they pass they will be part of the state’s governing document.
-Information on the five (5) State Constitution Ballot Proposals »
+Information on the five (5) Ballot Proposals »

 Ballot Proposal #1: Amending the Apportionment and Redistricting Process